xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 ## Integration version 03 - Minimizing Re-Renderings

-First we need to verify what would happen if we had a second Component.
+First, we need to verify what would happen if we had a second Component.
 This Component does nothing, just log when it is rendering.
-We never change "someOtherData" from the "store" so we want to see just one log.
+We never change "someOtherData" from the "store", so we are expecting only one log entry.

 ```js
 class SomeOtherData extends React.Component